-The Master said: “At fifteen, I applied myself to learning.
-At thirty, I set my course.
+Confucius said: “At fifteen, I applied myself to learning.
+At thirty, I stood on my own two feet.
 At forty, I had no more doubts.
-At fifty, I understood how the world works.
+At fifty, I understood the mandate of heaven.
 At sixty my ear was attuned.
 At seventy, I followed all my heart’s desires without overstepping the line.”
 (1) (2) (3)

 Of course, it’s relatively easy to look back on your life and fit its key milestones into a favorable narrative with the benefit of hindsight like Confucius has here.
 But it’s much more difficult to lay out plans for how you want to develop as a person in the future and the skills and faculties you will need to hone in order to achieve your objective.